DSLituiev/teaching/decision_trees/decision_trees.md

 ---

 # Learning objectives
-- be able to explain how classification is performed with decision trees
+- be able to explain how classification is performed with decision trees (DTs)
-- be able to build a decision tree
+- be able to build a DT
-- be able to visualize decision trees
+- be able to visualize a DT

 ---